oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

 ```
 ## ClusterRole and ClusterRoleBinding for PersistentVolume Access

-The operator creates ASM PersistentVolumes at the cluster scope.
+The operator creates ASM Persistent Volumes (PV) at the cluster scope.
 To allow this, Kubernetes requires cluster-level permissions for managing `PersistentVolume` resources.

 Apply the RBAC configuration provided in [`pv-rbac.yaml`](./../rbac/pv-rbac.yaml):